German Propaganda Archive Calvin University

 line

 Background: This article from late December 1944 suggests that American soldiers are tired of fighting.
 However, it makes no claims that they are ready to give up, or that they are wrong in assuming that the war will soon be over.
-The point, I think, is to persuade Germans that the enemy is as weary of war as they are, and that all is not rosy there either.
+The point, I think, is to persuade Germans that the enemy is as weary of war as they are, and that all is not rosy on the enemy side.

 The source: “Die Wirklichkeit ist anders.
 Ernüchterte USA-Soldaten,” Das Reich, 24 December 1944, p.
 4.